BPS Dentures - Bio-functional Prosthetic System Dentures

 Denture-wearers may have heard clinicians/technician say, "the teeth are individually placed".
 As of 2019, in New Zealand and Australia, almost all dental clinics and laboratories still individually place their teeth as technology is still lacking refinement.
 If the principles and component mentioned above are not used, then even the highest quality materials used on the most expensive dentures do not result in a marked improvement in comfort or function as one would have wished for as compared to the lowest grade of materials used in a similar manner.

-Our BPS and superior ranges have a teeth arrangement different than most other denture makers.
+Our Bio-functional Prosthetic System Dentures and superior ranges have a teeth arrangement different than most other denture makers.
 This specialised teeth arrangement is called balanced occlusion.

 Single top or bottom dentures do not require special teeth arrangement as your own teeth determines and limits the denture teeth placement.
 Single BPS dentures differ from standard dentures purely in their quality and branding.
 However, a BPS top AND bottom set of dentures differ in that way as they require to work in harmony with each other.